Why Live in Derby Street

 Is Derby Street a good place to live?

 Derby Street is a good place to live.
 Derby Street is considered somewhat walkable and somewhat bikeable with some transit options.
-Derby Street has 4 parks for recreational activities.
+Derby Street is a neighborhood with a crime score of 4, on par with the average neighborhood in the U.S. Derby Street has 4 parks for recreational activities.
 It has a median age of 43.
-The average household income is $100,348 which is above the national average.
+The average household income is $100,348 which is below the national average.
 College graduates make up 62.9% of residents.
 A majority of residents in Derby Street are renters, with 50.7% of residents renting and 49.3% of residents owning their home.
 A

 local real estate agent serving Derby Street can help you decide if this neighborhood is the right one for you.
 Learn more on our